 After issues involving children, the most complex part of most divorces is property division.
 In Virginia, that process is known as Equitable Distribution.
 Each party wants to maximize his or her share of the marital assets.
 To protect your rights and make sure you are treated fairly, choose a trusted and proven legal team.

 At Maddox & Gerock, we thoroughly understand Virginia's property division laws, and we use that knowledge to help our clients receive the portion of the estate that they truly deserve.
 We work with individuals from all walks of life, people with modest assets and people going through a high-asset divorce.
 No matter what, when you come to us, you will be treated with respect and we will give you an honest assessment of your case.

 Equitable Distribution is often contentious not only because the parties want to retain the majority of the assets, but also because they do not want to be responsible for taking on debts.
 Our attorneys understand these concerns and provide detail-oriented, thorough counsel regarding all types of property, including:

 - Retirement accounts such as pensions, 401(k)s and government retirement benefits

 - The family home and vacation or investment properties

 - Personal property, like cars and furniture

-  With decades of experience in this area, the lawyers at The Maddox Law Firm can often negotiate property settlements out of court, without going through litigation.
+With decades of experience in this area, the attorneys at Maddox & Gerock can often negotiate property settlements out of court, without going through litigation.
 If your case cannot be resolved through negotiation, you can be confident in our ability to protect your interests at trial.